zio/zio/docs/datatypes/contextual/zlayer.md

 `ZLayer` is an **alternative to a class constructor**, a recipe to create a service.
 This recipe may contain the following information:

 1. **Dependencies** — To create a service, we need to indicate what other service we are depending on.
-For example, a `Database` service might need `Socket` and `Blocking` services to perform its operations.
+For example, a `Database` service might need `Socket` and `Clock` services to perform its operations.

 2. **Acquisition/Release Action** — It may contain how to initialize a service.
 For example, if we are creating a recipe for a `Database` service, we should provide how the `Database` will be initialized, via acquisition action.
 Also, it may contain how to release a service.
 For example, how the `Database` releases its connection pools.